Footprint Kayak & Hike Explorations | Tour-FAQ’s

 Yes, there is lots of other interesting ‘stuff to do’.
 Our guides are always open to special requests and suggestions.
 Other activities could include hiking, geocaching, kayak-skills improvement, shellfish harvesting & fishing (regulations apply), snorkeling, tidal explorations and swimming in the ocean or in a fresh water lake.

-I’m booking for a large group, do you offer a group-discount?
+I’m booking for a larger group, do you offer a group-discount?

 We do offer group-discounts for larger groups.
 Everybody in the group must know each other or know of each other at the time the booking is made.
 Group-discounts are only given on regular tours, as advertised on this website.
 Travel Specials, Special Events and other promotions are excluded.